opensearch-project/documentation-website/_integrations/index.md

 ### Ingesting data

-Integrations and its dashboards depend on data ingested into OpenSearch which corresponds with the supported schema, such data pipeline that are compatible:
+Integrations and their dashboards rely on data ingested into OpenSearch conforming to the supported schemas.
+Compatible data pipelines are required, such as the following:

 - [OpenSearch Data-Prepper](https://github.com/opensearch-project/data-prepper)
 - [OTEL collector](https://github.com/open-telemetry/opentelemetry-collector)